MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/encrypted-hard-drive.md

 -   The computer must have the Compatibility Support Module (CSM) disabled in UEFI.
 -   The computer must always boot natively from UEFI.

->[!WARNING]
->All Encrypted Hard Drives must be attached to non-RAID controllers to function properly.
+>**Warning:**  All Encrypted Hard Drives must be attached to non-RAID controllers to function properly.

 ## Technical overview

-Rapid encryption in BitLocker directly addresses the security needs of enterprises while significantly improving performance.
-In previous versions of Windows, BitLocker required a two-step process to complete read/write requests.
-Encrypted Hard Drives offload the cryptographic operations to the drive controller for much greater efficiency.
+Rapid encryption in BitLocker directly addresses the security needs of enterprises while offering significantly improved performance.
+In versions of Windows earlier than Windows Server 2012, BitLocker required a two-step process to complete read/write requests.
+In Windows Server 2012, Windows 8, or later, Encrypted Hard Drives offload the cryptographic operations to the drive controller for much greater efficiency.
 When the operating system identifies an Encrypted Hard Drive, it activates the security mode.
 This activation lets the drive controller generate a media key for every volume that the host computer creates.
 This media key, which is never exposed outside the disk, is used to rapidly encrypt or decrypt every byte of data that is sent or received from the disk.

 ## Configuring Encrypted Hard Drives as Startup drives